 Provide Alternatives To Drinking Plain Water - No one wants to drink the same thing day after day.
 Provide seniors with a variety of beverage choices such as decaffeinated tea, juice, or other options, and the home caregiver may see a drastic decrease in the incidence of dehydration.

 Make Drinking Water Fun - Consider putting drinks in a cocktail glass or adding straws or paper umbrellas and crushed ice instead of cubes.
 A mock margarita, made with lemonade and ice run through the blender, can be a fun drink on a warm summer evening.

 Set An Example - If the in-home caregiver is drinking a glass of herbal tea and then tells their client, how good it is and invites them to have one too, it is often well received especially if the caregiver has time to sit and enjoy a few minutes of conversation over the drink.
 As an added bonus, it gives the home caregiver a chance to catch up on how the client is feeling.

 It Doesn't Have To Be Liquid To Count - High moisture foods, such as popsicles, ice cream, pudding, gelatin and soups, can help add to the overall fluid intake for seniors in the home care environment.

-By using creativity and being willing to go the extra mile, the home caregiver can be the first line of defense in protecting seniors from dehydration and its related health issues.
+By using creativity and being willing to go the extra mile, the in-home caregiver can be the first line of defense in protecting seniors from dehydration and its related health issues.